 Managing the System Configuration

-TrueNAS SCALE allows users to manage the system configuration by uploading or downloading configurations, or by resetting the system to the default configuration.
+TrueNAS allows users to manage the system configuration by uploading or downloading configurations, or by resetting the system to the default configuration.

 System Configuration Options

-The Manage Configuration option on the System Settings > General screen provides three options:
+The Manage Configuration option on the System > General Settings screen provides three options:

 • Download File that downloads your system configuration settings to a file on your system.